AI in Manufacturing: The Rise of Intelligent Production

 Research and development are essential for manufacturing.
 That’s a no-brainer.
 Any company that innovates through R&D, like with the example of Toyota, is bound to lead the market and maybe even monopolize it.

-AI can accelerate and improve a multitude of R&D efforts.
+AI in manufacturing can accelerate and improve a multitude of R&D efforts.
 When applied throughout the R&D process, AI can significantly accelerate product development and prototyping by:

 - Identifying the optimal mix of materials for the final product